Centre for Education policy research (CFU)

 Jin Hui Li

-Jin Hui Li is an Assistant Professor, Master of Pedagogy and holds a Ph.D. in sociology of education and history of education policy.
+Jin Hui Li is an Associate Professor, Master of Pedagogy and holds a Ph.D. in sociology of education and history of education policy.
 Hui’s dissertation from 2018 investigated the relation between transnational university education, the development of the nation-state and student identity.
 Her areas of research are history of education, sociology of education, ethnography, comparative Welfare State studies and didactics- and curriculum studies with special attention towards the relationship between education, migration and state-citizen relations within the Welfare State.

 Mira C. Skadegård